yhagio/tutorialedge.net/content/post/webdev/css3-box-shadow.md

 twitter = "https://twitter.com/Elliot_F"
 +++

 In this tutorial we'll be looking at how you can add a box shadow effect to elements of your website.
+Box shadow can help turn elements of your website from flat structures to almost 3D like.

+> It's worth checking out the material design documentation on [Elevation and Shadows](https://material.io/guidelines/material-design/elevation-shadows.html)

 ## Output